infogulch/xtemplate/README.md

 tasks, enabling authors to focus on defining routes and responding to them using templates and configurable data sources.

-## 💡 Why?
+## 🎇 Why?

-After bulding some sites with [htmx](https://htmx.org) and Go, I wished that everything would just get out of the way of the absolute fundamentals:
+After bulding some sites with [htmx](https://htmx.org) and Go, I wished that everything would just get out of the way of the fundamentals:

 - URLs and path patterns
 - Access to a backing data source